Steve-Tech/Blog/_posts/2019-09-15-compile-and-use-facebook-researchs-craftassist.md

 ---
 id: 1206
-title: 'How to compile and use Facebook Research&#8217;s Craftassist'
+title: 'How to compile and use Facebook Research’s Craftassist'
 date: 2019-09-15T10:48:04+10:00
 author: SteveTech
 layout: post